mersesarvari/chess-masters/public/README.md

 ## Overview

-The Chess Masters Chess.com Bot is a real-time chess game analyzer designed to read the chess board during both Bot vs Player and Player vs Player games on Chess.com.
+The ChessSolve Chess.com Bot is a real-time chess game analyzer designed to read the chess board during both Bot vs Player and Player vs Player games on Chess.com.
 It suggests the best moves for the player based on the current game state using advanced chess engines and AI.
 This bot aims to assist players in making optimal moves by providing real-time analysis and move recommendations.

 ## Features